1. A Knight's Tale (2001)

 -pick up a claddaugh (even if some people will scream at me for it)

 -see a magick show

--play Blackjack in a slinky black dress with a glass of strong liquor - scotch, preferably, but I'm not pick on that detail
+-play Blackjack in a slinky black dress with a glass of strong liquor - scotch, preferably, but I'm not picky on that detail

 -visit the Louvre